Left Demazure-Lusztig operators on equivariant (quantum) cohomology and K theory: Left operators in quantum cohomology and quantum K-theory

 \end{prop} \begin{proof} By definition, the quantum operator $\delta_i$ is just the $\Q[q]$-linear extension of the ordinary operator on $H^*_T(X^P)$.
 Then (a) and (b) follow from the corresponding statements in the non-quantum case.
 Part (c) follows because $s_i^L$ is a ring automorphism of $\QH^*_T(X^P)$ and part (d) because $s_i^L$ is $\QH^*_G(X^P)$-linear. \end{proof}

 Let $w^P$ be the longest element in $W^P$.
 An immediate consequence of the proposition is that any quantum Schubert class may be obtained from the class of the point $[e_{w^P W_P}]$ by successively applying the left divided difference operators.
 If one knows a presentation of the equivariant quantum ring by generators and relations, this may be used to construct `double quantum Schubert polynomials' which represent Schubert classes.
 The initial step requires identifying the (quantum) class of the point, which is a nontrivial problem.
-In this context, left divided difference operators were utilized by Kirillov and Maeno \cite{kirillov.maeno:quantum-schubert} to investigate double quantum Schubert polynomials for a presentation of $\QH^*_T(\mathrm{SL}_n(\C)/B)$.
-Observe that Proposition \ref{prop:quantumdelta} does not require the knowledge of a presentation.
+In this context, the left divided difference operators were utilized by I. Ciocan-Fontanine \cite[App.
+J]{fulton.pragacz}, and Kirillov and Maeno \cite{kirillov.maeno:quantum-schubert} to investigate double quantum Schubert polynomials for a presentation of $\QH^*_T(\mathrm{SL}_n(\C)/B)$. {Lenart and Maeno \cite{lenart.maeno:quantum} generalized this to double quantum Grothedieck polynomials, and equivariant quantum K-theory.} Observe that Proposition \ref{prop:quantumdelta} does not require the knowledge of a presentation.

 \begin{example} Let $X^P := \mathrm{SL}_4(\C)/P = \Gr(2,4)$, the Grassmann manifold parametrizing linear subspaces of dimension $2$ in $\C^4$.
 In this case $P$ is the maximal parabolic group so that $W_P = \langle s_1,s_3 \rangle$.
 Let $\Delta = \{ \alpha_1, \alpha_2, \alpha_3 \}$ be the positive simple roots.
 The ring $\QH_T^*(\Gr(2,4))$ is generated as a $H^*_T(pt)[q]$-algebra by $\sigma_1 := [X^{s_2 W_P}]$ and $\sigma_{1,1}:=[X^{s_1 s_2 W_P}]$.
 (These correspond to the $B^-$-Schubert classes indexed by partitions $(1)$, respectively $(1,1)$.)
 By direct calculation using software such as the {\em Equivariant Schubert Calculator}\begin{footnote}{The program is available at \texttt{http://sites.math.rutgers.edu/\~{}asbuch/equivcalc/} }\end{footnote} the class of the point is One obtains that From this and the Leibniz formula one obtains that More generally, a determinantal formula for the equivariant quantum class of the point (in fact, for any Schubert class) in any Grassmannian is calculated in \cite{mihalcea:giambelli}.
 Interestingly, the class is independent of the quantum parameter $q$, and by Proposition \ref{prop:quantumdelta}, this implies that one may find polynomials representing equivariant quantum Schubert classes which are independent of $q$.~Similar results hold for the maximal orthogonal Grassmannians; see \cite{IMN:factorial}. \end{example}